Flexible circuits in the $d$-dimensional rigidity matroid: Introduction

 It is not difficult to see that the 1-dimensional rigidity matroid of a graph $G$ is equal to its cycle matroid.
 Landmark results of Pollaczek-Geiringer \cite{laman,pol}, and Lov\'asz and Yemini \cite{LY} characterise independence and the rank function in $\scrr_2$.
 These results imply that every $\scrr_d$-circuit is rigid when $d= 1,2$.
-This is no longer true when $d\geq 3$ (see Figures~\ref{fig:BgraphsGeneral} and \ref{fig:BgraphsExample} below), and the existence of flexible circuits is a fundamental obstuction to obtaining a combinatorial characterisation of independence in $\scrr_d$.
+This is no longer true when $d\geq 3$ (see Figures~\ref{fig:BgraphsGeneral} and \ref{fig:BgraphsExample} below), and the existence of flexible $\scrr_d$-circuits is a fundamental obstuction to obtaining a combinatorial characterisation of independence in $\scrr_d$.

 Previous work on flexible $\scrr_d$-circuits has concentrated on constructions, see Tay \cite{Tay}, and Cheng, Sitharam and Streinu \cite{CSS}.
 We will adopt a different approach: that of characterising the flexible $\scrr_d$-circuits in which the number of vertices is small compared to the dimension.
-To state our theorem we will have to define two families of graphs.
+To state our theorem we need to define the following two families of graphs.